ethersphere/bee-docs/docs/bee/working-with-bee/introduction.md

 id: introduction
 ---

-For the most part, your Bee will happily run in the background, but there are some things we will occasionally need to do to ensure that your Bee stays healthy!
-In this section we will show you how to get the most out of your Bee, and to get more information on what your Bee is buzzing about.

-This section covers information relating to managing your node, ensuring everything is going well, and best practices for backups and upgrading.
-For information on using Bee to upload files, host your website on the unstoppable Swarm network and more, check out [Using Bee](/docs/develop/access-the-swarm/introduction)
+In this section we cover everything a node operator needs to know about working with Bee:

 ## Configuration

 Learn how to [configure your node](/docs/bee/working-with-bee/configuration), and the details behind all the configuration options Bee provides.

-### Debug API
+## Debug API

 Access the HTTP Debug API directly for [detailed information about your Bee](/docs/bee/working-with-bee/debug-api).

-### Logs and Files
+## Logs and Files

 Find out where Bee stores your [logs and files](/docs/bee/working-with-bee/logs-and-files).

 ## Bee Dashboard and Swarm CLI

+Try out the [Bee Dashboard app](/docs/bee/working-with-bee/bee-dashboard) which offers an easy to use graphical interface for your Bee node.

-[Try out](/docs/bee/working-with-bee/bee-tools) our brand new Bee Dashboard app and `swarm-cli` tool to monitor your Bee's status, cash out your cheques, upload data to the swarm and more!
+You can use the [`swarm-cli`command line tool](/docs/bee/working-with-bee/swarm-cli) to monitor your Bee's status, cash out your cheques, upload data to the swarm and more!

 ## Cashing Out